-English Conversation is a big market in Japan, so the question that people who want to teach English in Japan ask themselves is what to expect as a conversational teacher.
+English Conversation is a big TEFL market in Japan, so the question that people who want to teach English in Japan ask themselves is what to expect as a conversational teacher.
 In this article I will give you a run-down of a typical day as a conversational teacher.

-A typical work day as a conversational starts off pretty slowly.
+A typical work day of a conversational English teacher starts off pretty slowly.
 Most conversational schools don’t open until noon and you may or may not start work until one in the afternoon.
 You will take a subway to work if you are in the city.
 If you are working in a more rural area, a short walk or bike ride will take you to work.
 You will greet your manger and co-workers as you step into the office to double check your timetable for any last minute changes.

 Almost all conversational schools open from Monday to Saturday so you will either be working a Monday to Friday schedule or the more likely Tuesday to Saturday schedule.
 A typical Monday to Friday work schedule consist of five to perhaps seven classes.
 Evenings are usually where the bulk of your classes take place because that’s when the students get off work and/or school.
 Usually Saturdays are busy and jam-packed with classes due to the same reason.
 For most schools, there will be a meeting once a week with the teachers and manager of your school to discuss the classes you might be having trouble with as well as any new perspective students that your manager might want you to talk with more.